We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-wiredgeorge +1 point · about 8 years ago Sleep Enthusiast
+wiredgeorge +1 point · over 8 years ago Sleep Enthusiast

 Not quite sure what the differences are between a CPAP/BIPAP/APAP and ASV machine.
 Took a quick look at google and it seems that there is air pressure, a hose and a mask and the machine is similar.
 You did not mention what pressure your machine was running but I use a BIPAP and my pressure is MAX for my machine.
 A Bipap eases pressure on the exhale phase to allow easier breathing and my machine is set 25/20 (inhale exhale) which is HIGH.
 I had mask leak problems big time.
 Most folks using low pressures with mask leaks don't understand how leaks are greatly increased with high pressure.
 I went back to my equipment provider and complained about my initial mask which had basically just been tossed to me and told me that I would figure out how to make it quit leaking.
 I didn't so mask two, a Simplus (I think that is the name) was given to me and I began figuring out how to deal with the high pressure leaks.
 Wash face thoroughly before putting the mask on.
 Clean mask every day with mild hand soap.
 AND MOST IMPORTANT I began using mask pads.
 Still receive miserable scores for mask leaks when I get electronic feedback but the mask leaks are not noticeable, don't make noise and my AHI is very low.
 Made the therapy effective.
 There are lots of threads on mask leaks using full face masks... read through them and good luck.